 Gen Z’s have never known life without technology.
 It’s becoming apparent that this social media-centric demographic, the next generation of clients, are increasingly reliant on using digital tools at their disposal to understand how they can be financially successful.

 “Younger clients who have grown up with technology see less value in traditional wealth management investments.
 And EAMs are well placed to offer digital banking products, better placed to offer cryptocurrency, blockchain and investments these clients would be interested in,” says a relationship manager (RM) at a European asset manager.
 Mones Bazzy further explains, “anyone over 50 years of age would be highly resistant to the concept of Bitcoin compared to the younger generation, which most likely have placed their investments in this cryptocurrency.”

 This is a trend that banks are willing to respond to.
 Most recently, the National Bank of Kuwait launched Kuwait’s first digital bank to target Kuwaiti younger generation, and with two-thirds of the country under the age of 34, the bank looks to be capitalising on their younger clients.

-Unlike the private banks, which already have a well-established brand and are marketed well, EAMs need to mature organically through their RMs.
+Unlike the private banks, which already have a well-established brand and are marketed well, EAMs need to mature organically through their RMs also known as Relationship Managers.
 EAMs need RMs with transferrable clients, as the CEO of a European asset manager states, “the quality of relationships with clients are essential in driving success.
 The challenge lies in sourcing RMs with loyal clients – ones who trust their RMs enough to move to a newer player.”

 EAMs are typically smaller businesses with large infrastructure costs and many start with a lot of optimism and overambitious targets.
 Factoring in company incorporation costs, licensing, compliance policies & procedures, not to mention the ongoing operational costs, EAMs have to reach the critical point of breaking even reasonably quickly.